MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 Source Maps from preprocessors cause DevTools to load your original files in addition to your minified ones.
 You then use the originals to set breakpoints and step through code.
 Meanwhile, Microsoft Edge is actually running your minified code.
 The running of the code gives you the illusion of running a development site in production.

-When running Source Maps in DevTools, you should notice that the JavaScript is not compiled and all of the individual JavaScript files it references are displayed.
+When running Source Maps in DevTools, you should notice that the JavaScript isn't compiled, and all of the individual JavaScript files that it references are displayed.
 Source Maps in DevTools is using source mapping, but the underlying functionality actually runs the compiled code.

 Any errors, logs, and breakpoints map to the dev code, for awesome debugging.
 So in effect, it gives you the illusion that you are running a dev site in production.

 ### Enable Source Maps in settings

+Source Maps are enabled by default.<!-- (as of Microsoft Edge 39)-->

+To make sure that Source Maps are enabled:

+1. Open DevTools.

-Source Maps are enabled by default<!-- (as of Microsoft Edge 39)-->, but if you want to double-check or enable them; first open DevTools, choose **Customize and control DevTools** (`...`) > **Settings**.
-On the **Preferences** pane, under **Sources**, turn on **Enable JavaScript Source Maps**.
-You may also turn on the **Enable CSS Source Maps**.
+1. Select **Customize and control DevTools** (`...`) > **Settings**.

+1. On the **Preferences** pane, under **Sources**, select **Enable JavaScript Source Maps**.
+You can also turn on the **Enable CSS Source Maps**.

 :::image type="content" source="../media/javascript-settings-preferences-sources-enable-javascript-source-maps.msft.png" alt-text="Enabling Source Maps." lightbox="../media/javascript-settings-preferences-sources-enable-javascript-source-maps.msft.png":::